Superformula/cloud-backend-test/README.md

 ```
 This will generate CLI report as well as report assets in *./coverage* folder.

-This will generate CLI report as well as report assets in *./coverage* folder.
 #### Run locally
 In order to run the app locally, hit:
 ```